open-organization/open-org-definition/open_org_maturity_model.md

 - Shared values and principles inform decision-making, conflict resolution, and assessment processes

-- People show shared consciousness and empowered execution.
-They feel agency and responsibility to the community.
+- People show shared consciousness and empowered execution—they feel agency and responsibility to the community

 - Leaders understand that they grow by helping others grow, and they mentor junior members of the organization